Jacksonville homeowner welcoming her daughter and grandchild to their newly completed backyard ADU — multigenerational living in North Florida

 Can I use a prefab or modular ADU in Jacksonville?

 Yes — if the unit is registered with Florida's DBPR modular program and holds Florida Product Approvals.
 HUD-code manufactured homes generally do not qualify as ADUs.
-Mesocore's units are DBPR-registered, 180 mph wind-rated, and have been successfully permitted across multiple Jacksonville-area projects.
+Look for units that are DBPR-registered and rated to 180+ mph wind loads — several manufacturers now serve the Jacksonville market.

 Jacksonville's ADU Window Is Open.